Update (July 10): This article has been updated with the latest 2026 US Open information.

 As the tournament progresses, price fluctuations will typically occur based on the sessions’ matchups.
 Therefore, the best time to buy tickets to the US Open is typically when they first go on sale via Ticketmaster, the Official Fan Ticket Marketplace of the US Open.

-• Guests at the US Open can also find high value seats in Ashe and Armstrong at lower cost during select matches, particularly earlier in the tournament and within higher sections for reserved seating.
+- Guests at the US Open can also find high value seats in Arthur Ashe Stadium and Louis Armstrong Stadium at lower cost during select matches, particularly earlier in the tournament and within higher sections for reserved seating.

-• Grandstand tickets and Grounds Passes offer the best deals with wide-ranging access to Billie Jean King National Tennis Center.
+- Grandstand tickets and Grounds Passes offer the best deals with wide-ranging access to USTA Billie Jean King National Tennis Center.

 Choosing between a Grounds Pass and stadium seating at the US Open depends on a guest’s ideal experience, including access, budget, match atmosphere and general fandom.